zapion/mtbf_operation/README.md

 ==============
 To setup mtbf environment for lab testing.
 It will help to pull dependencies, flashing and/or executing tests

-For MTBF specific problem, please refer to https://github.com/Mozilla-TWQA/MTBF-Driver
+For MTBF specific problem, please refer to [mtbf driver repo](https://github.com/Mozilla-TWQA/MTBF-Driver)

 Dependencies:
 * MTBF-Driver